 In another post, I wrote about death, martyrdom, and vacation-taking.
 So, I won’t go too much into that here.
 The point is, take your vacations.
 You earned them and you need them.

-A vacation does not necessarily need to involve an airplane and the threat of Zika to be effective.
+A vacation does not necessarily need to involve an airplane and the threat of a tropical disease to be effective.
 One of my clients takes “three-hour vacations” when he feels that he has had a particularly productive week.
 The mini-vacay serves as both incentive and reward.

 In addition to “real” vacations, schedule time every day for breaks.
 Don’t wait for your calendar to get filled with meetings to figure out when you’re going to go to the bathroom.
 Plan your breaks in advance.